puzzlerush/reddit-clone/README.md

 4. Create config folder in the backend

 ```
+cd backend
 mkdir config
 ```

 5. Configure environment variables.
-Create a dev.env file in the config folder, and paste the following
+Create a `dev.env` file in the config folder, and paste the following (filling in your own postgres password and JWT secret)
 ```
 PORT=5000
 PG_HOST=localhost